top of page

 What We Do

-Camp Hope for Kids brings children between the ages of 8 to 18 to overnight camp for as short as a week and for as long as three months.
+Hope for Kids (or, as we like to call it, “Camp”) strives to unite individuals from diverse backgrounds, fostering connections through mentorship, service, and fun!
+Hope for Kids brings children between the ages of 8 to 17 to overnight camp for as short as one week and for as long as three months.
 Younger kids enjoy camp programs, such as R Camp, while teens have several special camping programs to choose from.
 Held in nature’s outdoor classroom, the emphasis is on teaching Christian values, leadership skills, teamwork, and learning to become environmental stewards and promote environmental sustainability.
-Campers build strong, life-changing relationships with counselors and mentors who are teens and adults dedicated to helping each child reach his or her full potential.
+Campers build strong, life-changing relationships with counselors and mentors and many return year after year to enjoy sports, arts and crafts, talent shows, rock climbing, and other fun activities that build lasting friendships and memories that will remain with them forever.

 Our Values